hashicorp/consul/website/source/docs/agent/options.html.md

         prior to 0.7, and is recommended for [production Consul servers](/docs/guides/performance.html#production).
         See the note on [last contact](/docs/guides/performance.html#last-contact) timing for more details on tuning this parameter.
 The maximum allowed value is 10.

+    *   <a name="rpc_hold_timeout"></a><a href="#rpc_hold_timeout">`rpc_hold_timeout`</a> - A duration
+        that a client or server will retry internal RPC requests during leader elections.
+Under normal circumstances, this can prevent clients from experiencing "no leader" errors.
+This was added in Consul 1.0.
+Must be a duration value such as 10s.
+Defaults to 7s.

 * <a name="ports"></a><a href="#ports">`ports`</a> This is a nested object that allows setting the bind ports for the following keys: